 - Example: Using another person's credit card information without consent.

 - Example: Forging another person's signature to cash in a check.

 - Example: Escaping liability for a crime by taking another person's identity.

 White Collar Crimes can have devastating effects on the career of a professional who gets investigated or charged with this offense.
 This is because these types of charges can have a significant impact on professional licensing and accreditation.

 White Collar Crimes Carry Immigration Implications

-White collar crimes are automatically considered crimes of moral turpitude because of the fraudulent nature of these offenses.
-Crimes of moral turpitude are offenses that the U.S. government considers go against society's standards of morality.
+White-collar crimes are automatically considered crimes of moral turpitude because of the fraudulent nature of these offenses.
+Crimes of moral turpitude are offenses that the U.S. government considers to go against society's standards of morality.
 Crimes of moral turpitude are subject to removal or deportation proceedings.

 The following defense strategies will help avoid immigration consequences:

 - The amount of loss to the victim cannot exceed $10,000.